TOM MURRAY, PH.D.

 Not only do I value teaching and being a member of esteemed organizations, I also believe in giving back to the profession.
 My articles have appeared in a variety of peer-reviewed journals (see Google Scholar) and I have presented at local, state and national conferences on topics such as ethics, sexuality, spirituality, social justice, fibromyalgia, and psychopharmacology, to name a few.
 More, I've appeared on FOX8, ShrinkRap radio and WFDD, the Triad NPR affiliate, as well as within print media, including Women's Health Online Magazine and Men's Health.

 I grew-up on welfare in central Pennsylvania and came from a family that had many of the problems associated with poverty.
 In college, the first in my family to go, I found that people felt safe and comfortable talking to me about their relationships and sexual histories.
 A biology professor told me that that was a gift and that I should pursue it.
-These experiences propelled me towards this career.
-I bring all aspects of my history to create a better life for myself and those whom I serve.
-I offer this familiarity, compassion and understanding to my many clients who seek to create a better life for themselves.
+These experiences propelled me towards this career and, ultimately, to you arriving here.
+I bring all aspects of my history to create a better life for those whom I serve.
+I offer you this familiarity, compassion and understanding as you progress towards creating a better life.

 During down-time, I enjoy the arts, weight training, yoga, singing, reading, cooking and exploring my Scottish roots (and sporting my kilts).
 Currently, I serve as Vice President on the board of trustees for Unity in Greensboro, my spiritual home.